 Or for a delicious lunch, try making an asparagus and cannellini bean salad to combine the deliciousness of asparagus with some healthy plant protein!

 Grilled Asparagus in Foil

 - Wash the asparagus by running under water.
 Cut or snap off the tough ends – usually about one inch or so.
 Pat dry.

-- Place asparagus in a pan and drizzle with olive oil.
-Toss to evenly coat.
+- Place asparagus on a large piece of foil and drizzle with olive oil.
 Season with salt and pepper.

-- Grill for 10-15 minutes, until asparagus is charred and fork-tender.
-I like to begin turning the spears after the first 5 minutes, then every few minutes after.
+- Grill for 10-12 minutes, until asparagus is tender.
 Total time will vary according to the size of your asparagus spears.

 Nutrition values are estimates only, using online calculators.
 Please verify using your own data.